randomsequence/keyfor/README.md

 keyfor - keeps usernames & passwords.
 Create, Retrieve, Edit Strong Passwords with AES Encryption

+Keyfor stores each username & password combination ('key') in a separate encrypted file which can be synced using Dropbox.
+A master password, stored in your system keyring, is used to encrypt and decrypt your keys.

 # SYNPOSIS

     keyfor [add | edit | delete | verify | refresh] [-u <username>] <label>